AtmolanderMimi/effingo/README.md

 # Effingo

 a command line tool for making backups that make sure that the contents of shortcuts are kept with the backup.
+Based on the word copy in latin.

 Started 2023-06-17